Enterprise AutoML Workflow Redesign

 dotData Enterprise AutoML Platform

-2 designers, engineering
+2 designers, 8 engineers

 Workflow Design, Complex Systems UX